 Our expert faculty are frequent contributors to consumer-based media as well as to more scholarly academic publications.
-Keep current with recent developments in the retirement income planning field and check out the latest articles from the thought leaders who are part of the The American College New York Life Center for Retirement Income.
+Keep current with recent developments in the retirement income planning field and check out the latest articles from the thought leaders who are part of the the American College Center for Retirement Income.

->

-> The scary part of retirement is not knowing whether your savings will last throughout your golden years.
+The scary part of retirement is not knowing whether your savings will last throughout your golden years.
 In fact, for many seniors, the fear of running out of money trumps that of actual death.
 That's why it pays to consider an annuity in the course of your financial planning for retirement.

 Almost 75% of Americans in retirement age failed a retirement literacy quiz, according to the American College of Financial Services, which interviewed 1,200 Americans between 60 and 75 who had at least $100,000 in household assets.
 Less than 1% earned an A and only 5% scored a B.